Kristfur/minesweeper/README.md

 ![Design - 404 page](docs/read-me-images/design-404-page.JPG)

 ### Layout
-The layout of the content on each page was chosen to minimise distraction and make it easy for the user to navigate the website, so the user can focus on the game and have hastle-free fun.
-The pages do not overwhelm the user with all of the information always being visible, but provide the option to easily seek the information they may need through intuative buttons.
+The layout of the content on each page was chosen to minimise distraction and make it easy for the user to navigate the website, so the user can focus on the game and have hassle-free fun.
+The pages do not overwhelm the user with all the information always being visible, but provide the option to easily seek the information they may need through intuitive buttons.

 ### Color Scheme
 The color scheme of the website was chosen to be true to the classic game.
 The game board features gray tiles that are reveal colorful numbers.
-The game becomes more colorful as the game progresses, rewarding the users who play well.
-The home page mimics the game board with gray buttons and colorful letters 'PLAY', while also providing suitable contract for accessibility.
+The game board becomes more colorful as the game progresses, rewarding the users who play well.
+The home page mimics the game board with gray buttons and colorful letters 'PLAY', while also providing suitable contrast for accessibility.

 ## Accessibility
 The [Wave Accessibility](https://wave.webaim.org/) tool was used for accessibility testing.

 Testing was focused on the following:
-- All image elements had an alt description for a screen reader to read out
+- All image elements had an alt description for a screen reader to read out.
-- All input fields have labels for each input for a screen reader to read out
+- All input fields have labels for each input for a screen reader to read out.
-- Color contrast for text meets the minimum ratio
+- Color contrast for text meets the minimum ratio.
-- Keyboard support for game controls
+- Keyboard support for game controls.

-All accesibility criteria were met.
+All accessibility criteria were met.

 # Features
 ## Site Wide